 National Fire Protection Association (NFPA) is a global nonprofit standards-writing organization devoted to eliminating death, injury, property, and economic loss due to fire, electrical, and related hazards.
-Their document, NFPA 780 — Standard for the Installation of Lightning Protection Systems, is recognized as the basis for lightning protection systems in North America.
-The standard can now be read online and without charge by clicking here.
+Their document, NFPA 780 – Standard for the Installation of Lightning Protection Systems, serves as the foundational standard for lightning protection systems in North America.
+Access to NFPA 780 is typically available to paying NFPA members or through a paid subscription.
+To view or purchase the latest version of the standard, please visit the NFPA’s official website at NFPA.org.

 When determining how to incorporate lightning protection into new or existing structure designs, it is recommended that contractors, architects, and engineers engage the services of a specialty contractor with experience implementing the requirements of NFPA 780 and UL96A.
 However, here are a few questions we are often asked about standards for lightning protection systems and NFPA 780: